erik-clark/erik-clark.github.io/_pages/openings.md

 If you are interested in applying directly to the lab, please send me a non-generic email describing your scientific interests and what you are looking for in an MPhil.
 It doesn't need to be long or formal, but it <i>should</i> read as though you wrote it yourself.
 Please attach a copy of your CV and (if possible) your academic transcript.

 If you are an incoming student on a taught MPhil, please feel free to get in touch to discuss project options!
 It might be possible to submit something tailored to your interests if I get early warning.

-### Applications for Postdoc positions
-If you think your interests are a good fit for the lab, feel free to [email me](ec491@cam.ac.uk) with an informal expression of interest.
-You should include a description of what you are working on in the moment, what you are looking for in a postdoc, and a copy of your CV.
-I might have funding available or be able to apply for some, or I could help you develop a project idea for an externally funded Fellowship application (e.g. EMBO, Marie-Curie, HFSP).
-There are various funding possibilities, but most of them involve planning well ahead.
-Therefore, it's best to contact me early on - don't feel as though you need to have your PhD papers out before getting in touch.

 ### Current University of Cambridge undergraduate students